mantidproject/documents/Design/MonitorsInLiveData.md

 Feedback
 --------

+The feedback below relates to the design as it was described in 6ead06a9c7f467158da7af1b00a8de3e87b2d340.

 ### From Nick
 - I'm concerned that a move away from having monitors available as _monitors would adversely affect many users scripts.
 I accept that ExtractMonitorWorkspace would ameliorate this down to a single line change needed, but it would still need script changes.
 See below for a suggestion.
 - I'm not happy about the special rules around which algorithm affects monitor workspaces and which doesn't.
 It's confusing.